Would you rather fight 1 horse-sized duck or 100 duck-sized horses?

 Lazy can mean efficient and also means better chances of success.
 (What’s up Lazy G)

-Also, this is a slightly advanced way of keyword research and would require you to use premium tools.
+Also, since this is advanced keyword research it would require you to use premium tools.
 Nevertheless, it’s a great way to not only to find amazing keywords but also understand how Google perceives content and build on top of that.

 How to do Advanced Keyword Research?